-Dutch Good Growth Fund for Startups
+Dutch Good Growth Fund for Starters

 What is it exactly?

-DGGF for Startups is a loan for Dutch businesses.
+DGGF for Starters is a loan for Dutch businesses.
 The difference between an ordinary loan from a bank and a government loan is that the government is prepared to take on more risk.
 This means that as an entrepreneur, you may qualify for a government loan, which a bank would deem too risky.

-Why DGGF for Startups?
+Why DGGF for Starters?

 The Dutch government is committed to stimulate Dutch enterprises in doing business in developing countries and emerging markets.
 By creating jobs in those countries, sharing our knowledge and improving production processes, we ensure stimulation of the local economy.